alephium/docs/docs/ralph/built-in-functions.md

 fn verifyAbsoluteLocktime!(lockUntil:U256) -> ()
 ```

-Verifies that the absolute locktime is before the block timestamp, otherwise it fails.
+Verifies that the absolute locktime is before the block timestamp (milliseconds), otherwise it fails.

 > @param **lockUntil** *the timestamp until which the lock is valid*
 >